Rumford, Rhode Island

-Rumford is the northern section of the city of East Providence, Rhode Island, USA.
-The Rumford section of East Providence borders Seekonk, Massachusetts, Pawtucket, Rhode Island and the Ten Mile River (Seekonk River).
-Rumford has been part of three towns and two states: Rehoboth, Massachusetts, Seekonk and East Providence, Rhode Island.
-It became part of Rhode Island in 1862.
-Rumford Baking Powder was made in the town at the Rumford Chemical Works and was named after Sir Benjamin Thompson, Count Rumford.
+Technically Rumford is a neighborhood or village, as it is currently the northern section of the city of East Providence, Rhode Island, United States.
+The Rumford section of East Providence borders Seekonk, Massachusetts to the east, Pawtucket, Rhode Island to the north, and the Ten Mile River (Seekonk River) to the south.

+History

+Since the establishment of the separate parish formed by Newman Congregational Church in 1643, Rumford has had a community identity.
+Rumford has been part of three towns and two states: Rehoboth then Seekonk in Massachusetts, then East Providence in Rhode Island.

+Eben Norton Horsford, a Harvard chemist who received the Rumford Chair of Physics in 1847, developed the first practical calcium phosphate baking powder.
+He co-founded Rumford Chemical Works in 1859, named in honor of Sir Benjamin Thompson, Count Rumford, his benefactor.
+Rumford Baking Powder was made in the town at the Rumford Chemical Works, which led to Rumford's current name.

+Rumford became part of Rhode Island in 1862.

 Wannamoisett Country Club was established in Rumford in 1898 on land rented from Rumford Chemical Works and it hosts the Northeast Amateur Invitational Golf Tournament each year.
 The 1931 PGA Championship was played here.

 About 150 acre of the Rumford area was listed on the National Register of Historic Places in 1980, encompassing the historic heart of old Seekonk and the 19th-century center of East Providence.